openanalytics/crane-pip/README.md

 Point your 3rd party tool to exclusive use the local adress as the index to use.
 This index will redirect requestes to the index you have configured.

+## TODO

+Determine how to configure the different rdepot indexes togheter with the corresponding discovery urls needed for authentication!